 It’s a good idea to schedule regular daily playtime.
-Cats love a routine and your cat will begin to look forward to that special time of day that is just for the two of you.
-Associating playtime with a mealtime is also good for kitty, and imitates their routine in nature.
+Cats love routine, and your cat will begin to look forward to that special time of day that is just for the two of you.
+Associating playtime with a mealtime is also good for kitty and imitates their routine in nature.
 A cat’s natural routine is wake, hunt (play), eat, groom, sleep, and this is done primarily at dusk and dawn.
-Playtime before bedtime will wear him out so he sleeps through the night, and doesn’t wake you up for attention.
+Playtime before bedtime will wear him out so he sleeps through the night and doesn’t wake you up for attention.

 How to Channel that Energy

-As mentioned above, playtime stimulates the feline hunting drive that cats need in nature in order to find food, as well as to defend themselves from predators.
-However, the type of play you engage in with your cat should be well suited to his particular personality and daily routine.
+As mentioned above, playtime stimulates the feline hunting drive that cats need in nature to find food, as well as to defend themselves from predators.
+However, the type of play you engage in with your cat should be well suited to his personality and daily routine.

 The more outgoing and bold kitties will enjoy toys that are more complex, such as ones with sounds and lights that move in many directions at once.
 Some cats love chasing toys that simulate the action of a flying bird, so they can leap up into the air to catch it.
 With this kind of cat you can use more exaggerated motion.
 But be sure you allow them to capture their prize!

 Cats who are alone most of day will also need self-play activities and toys available, and a fellow kitty friend helps alleviate boredom, too.
 But this is not a substitute for interactive play.